 Last time we looked at visual contracts – contracts that incorporate legal design, plain language, and other UX elements to facilitate positive, proactive relationships based on trust and understanding between partners.

-While visual contracts have universal appeal, comic contracts help in contexts where users may have language or access needs and require greater assistance in understanding their rights and obligations.
+While visual contracts have universal appeal, comic contracts often help in contexts where users have language or access needs and require greater assistance in understanding their rights and obligations.

 In recent years, there has been a growing understanding of the value of introducing plain-language techniques into contract drafting.
 Comic contracts take these ideas into the visual realm, removing even more barriers to comprehension.